Creating a website is simple however without your domain name matching your niche, you are setting yourself up for failure.

 There are two options when it comes to having an evergreen niche:

-If you decide to choose technology as your niche, this would mean that the information you post would constantly be an updated version of something you posted before.
+If you decide to choose technology as your niche, the information you post would constantly be an updated version of something you posted before.

-Technology is always evolving and changing but having information that can always be updated makes this niche evergreen.
+Technology is always evolving so by having information that can always be updated makes the niche evergreen.

 This niche can be challenging as the articles written today might not be useful in the future.
 This is why you would have to stay on top of what is current and new.